 Have a cash flow backup plan

 Expect the unexpected.
-Have a plan for selling off assets or dipping into credit to keep a project running even if you fall short on cash
+Have a plan for selling off assets or dipping into credit to keep a project running in case of cash shortages.

 Practice good invoicing